jzonthemtn/berlin-buzzwords-2021/README.md

 **This step needs implemented ----->** Read the trending hashtags from Redis.

-Now, update the indexed documents with a field (`classification_hashtag`) holding the classifier's score for the hashtag.
+Now, update the indexed documents (movies) with a field containing the classifier's score for the hashtag.
 In the example commands below, the hashtag is `christmas`.
+This command updates all of the indexed documents by passing each document's (movie) summary to the zero-shot classifier along with the category (hashtag `christmas`).
+The result is a value between 0 and 1 indicating how well the model thinks the movie summary matches the category.
+(For example, the movie "Jingle all the Way" will likely get a score greater than 0.9 while the movie "Space Jam" will receive a much lower score.)
+A new field called `classification_christmas` is added to each document containing the value.

 ```
 cd data/
 ./update.sh localhost tmdb christmas
 ```

-Searches can now be sorted descending by the `classification_christmas` field.
+Now when we search we can sort the results descending by the `classification_christmas` field.
+Use the command below to run a search:

 ```
 ./data/query-sort-by-classification.sh localhost tmdb christmas
 ```

+The command above searches for movies matching the `Family` genre and sorts them by the `classification_christmas` field.
+This gives us a list of family movies with Christmas movies returned first.
+"Jingle all the Way" will be returned much earlier in the search results than "Space Jam."

 ### Model Training